Skip to content

 2. Define the parameters needed for the request.

-3. Call the Places service and handle the results.
+3. Make a request to the Places service and handle the results.

 Expand